Kulsum Saifullah Khan

 Begum Kulsum Saifullah Khan (7 December 1924 – 26 December 2014) was a Pakistani businesswoman, politician, industrialist and a social worker from Khyber Pakhtunkhwa province of Pakistan.
 She was chairperson of the Saif Group of companies from 1964 to 1990.
 Begum Kulsum served as a parliamentarian and a federal minister in Pakistan in the 1970s and 1980s.

 Early life and career

 Kulsum was born in 1924 in Karak in Kohat into a Pashtun family.
 She was a sister of two Pakistani politicians of the area Muhammad Aslam Khan Khattak and Yusuf Khattak.
+Her brother, Habibullah Khan Khattak, was the founder of Bibojee Group.

 Kulsum was married to a then well-known businessman of Ghaznikhel Lakki Marwat, Khan Saifullah Khan, who was a Khan of the Marwat Tribe.
 She had five sons with him: Anwar Saifullah Khan, Salim Saifullah Khan, Humayun Saifullah Khan, Javed Saifullah Khan and the Cardiologist Iqbal Saifullah Khan.

 She went ahead and developed her late husband's business to the extent that as of 2017; it is one of the leading business conglomerates of Pakistan in the fields of textiles, power generation, oil and gas exploration and telecommunications industries.

 She was jailed during General Zia Ul-Haq's presidency in Pakistan.